openhab/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 The LIVISI SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
 Without the SHC, you cannot communicate with the devices.
-At this time, this binding supports only the SHC2 (with support for Bluetooth devices).

 ### Devices